-We have issued awards under our 2012 Incentive Stock Option Plan, 2014 Stock Incentive Plan and 2016 Stock Incentive Plan, or collectively, the Prior Plans, and under the 2017 Stock Incentive Plan, or the 2017 Plan, and together with the Prior Plans, the Plans.
-No future awards are issuable under the Prior Plans.
+We have issued awards under our 2012 Incentive Stock Option Plan, 2014 Stock Incentive Plan and 2016 Stock Incentive Plan (collectively, the "Prior Plans").
+No future awards are issuable under these Prior Plans.

-On June 16, 2017, our stockholders approved the 2017 Plan.
+On June 16, 2017, our stockholders approved the Tonix Pharmaceuticals Holding Corp.
+2017 Stock Incentive Plan (the "2017 Plan" and together with the Prior Plans, the "Plans").
 As a result of adoption of the 2017 Plan by the stockholders, no further grants may be made under the Prior Plans.
 Under the terms of the 2017 Plan, we may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) SARs, (4) RSUs, (5) other stock-based awards, and (6) cash-based awards.
 The 2017 Plan provides for the issuance of up to 1,280,000 shares of common stock, which amount will be (a) reduced by awards granted under the Prior Plans after March 31, 2017, and (b) increased to the extent that awards granted under the Plans are forfeited, expire or are settled for cash (except as otherwise provided in the 2017 Plan).

 In terms of calculating how many shares are reduced or increased based on activity under the Prior Plans after March 31, 2017, the calculation shall be based on one share for every one share that was subject to an option or SAR and 1.15 shares for every one share that was subject to an award other than an option or SAR.
 With respect to awards intended to qualify as performance-based compensation under Section 162(m) of the Code, the 2017 Plan provides that, subject to adjustment as provided in the plan, no participant may, in any 12-month period (i) be granted options or SARs with respect to more than 750,000 shares of our common stock, (ii) earn more than 500,000 shares of our common stock under restricted stock awards, restricted stock unit awards, performance awards and/or other stock-based awards, or (iii) earn more than \$5,000,000 under an award; provided, however, that each of these limitations shall be multiplied by two (2) with respect to awards granted to a participant during the first calendar year in which the participant commences employment with us or any of our subsidiaries.
 The Board of Directors determines the exercise price, vesting and expiration period of the grants under the 2017 Plan.
 However, the exercise price of an incentive stock option may not be less than 110% of fair value of the common stock at the date of the grant for a 10% or more shareholder and 100% of fair value for a grantee who is not a 10% shareholder.
 The fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
 Additionally, the vesting period of the grants under the 2017 Plan may not be more than five years and expiration period not more than ten years.
 We reserved 1,280,000 shares of our common stock for future issuance under the terms of the 2017 Plan.
-As of June 30, 2017, 1,153,968 shares were available for future grants under the 2017 Plan.
+As of December 31, 2017, 1,185,702 shares were available for future grants under the 2017 Plan.